vogler/epaper-downloader/README.md

 Run `node handelsblatt` to download the current epaper into a folder `downloads`.
 This will run in headless mode, i.e., not show any browser UI.
 It will exit if you are not logged in.

+Run `node handelsblatt range 2022-01-04 2022-02-03` to download all epapers for that date range (in this case it downloaded 23 PDFs).

 If something goes wrong, use `PWDEBUG=1 node handelsblatt` to [inspect](https://playwright.dev/docs/inspector).

 Issues: